Go paper-free

 Start small and keep going.
 Even a little set aside can make a big difference when you need it most.

-We’ve got a range of savings accounts, starting from just £1, with options for instant access when you need it.
+We’ve got a range of savings accounts, starting from just £1, with options for easy access when you need it.

 Choosing how much to save each month for your emergency fund depends on your income, expenses and what feels manageable for you.
 Regular saving is a good habit, but your emergency fund should ease stress – not add to it.
 Start with what you can comfortably put aside and build from there.